911: Devil Fish

-Terrence McNally is an American playwright.
+Terrence McNally (1938-2020) was an American playwright.
 Many of his works, including Kiss of the Spider Woman, Love!
 Valour!
 Compassion!, and Frankie and Johnny at the Clair de Lune, have homoerotic themes; McNally himself was involved with fellow playwright Edward Albee for several years and married his partner of ten years, Broadway producer and civil rights attorney Tom Kirdahy, in 2010.

 G.I.
 Joe is an action figure made by Hasbro, possibly the original action figure.
 It was introduced in 1964 as a poseable 12-inch toy aimed at boys and was wildly successful for about ten years, when production ceased in 1976.
 Hasbro reintroduced the line in 1982 as 3 3/4-inch action figures (the same size as Star Wars action figures), and has been tinkering with them on and off ever since.

 The pronouncement “As Seen on TV” is put on the packaging of products that have been advertised heavily on television—usually via low-rent, late-night infomercials.
 For many years, most “as seen on TV” ads used a bright blue background when listing the price, phone number, and other details.

 So they simply played the Jaws theme backwards.

 “There’s something on the screen!”
 It’s flying toasters!

 One of the earliest screen savers (moving patterns designed to prevent screen burn-in, in the early days of phosphor computer screens) was created in 1989 by Jack Eastman: a design of cute little winged toasters flapping their way across the screen.
 It was quickly followed by a host of imitators, including flying toilets, flying cows, etc.

 Sandra Bullock and Charles Haid look on.